filakhtov/gentoo-use-docs/dev-libs/elfutils.md

 # dev-libs/elfutils

 ### bzip2
 This enables `--with-bzlib` configure option.
 Doing so will compile `libdwfl` with BZip2 compression support.
-This is required for dealing with kernel and modules compressed using bz2.
+This is required for dealing with kernel image and modules compressed using bz2.

 This flag can be safely disabled if kernel or modules aren't compressed using aforementioned formats.

 ### lzma
 This flag enables `--with-lzma` configure option.
 Doing so will compile `libdwfl` with LZMA compression support.
-This is required for dealing with kernel and modules compressed using LZMA or XZ.
+This is required for dealing with kernel image and modules compressed using LZMA or XZ.

 This flag can be safely disabled if kernel or modules aren't compressed using aforementioned formats.